 - Test your child’s binocular vision or how the eyes work together as a coordinated team

-Many eye disorders, including hyperopia (farsightedness), myopia (nearsightedness), & amblyopia (lazy eye) can occur in early childhood, and may affect your child's ability to learn.
-A comprehensive eye exam can detect these and other disorders.
+- Check for eye disorders such as hyperopia (far-sightedness), myopia (near-sightedness) and amblyopia (lazy eye) which can occur in early childhood and affect your child’s ability to learn